-As depicted in this image, in an in vitro assay, polypeptides representing each identified mutation from a patient’s tumor are delivered individually into their own antigen presenting cells (APCs), which then process and present the peptides on the cell’s surface where they can be recognized by T cells.
-If a T cell recognizes and binds to the peptide, a cytokine response will be triggered, which we measure to determine whether or not the candidate is a true antigen, and further, whether that antigen is “good,” or stimulatory, or “bad,” inhibitory.
+As depicted in this image, in an in vitro assay, polypeptides corresponding to each identified mutation from a patient’s tumor are delivered individually into their antigen presenting cells (APCs), which then process and present the peptides on the cell’s surface where they can be recognized by T cells.
+If a T cell recognizes and binds to the peptide, a cytokine response will be triggered, which we measure to determine whether the candidate is a true antigen, and further, whether that antigen is “good,” or stimulatory, or “bad,” inhibitory.

 Our ATLAS platform is protected by several families of issued patents and substantial know-how.
 The core invention underlying ATLAS was developed by our scientific founder, Dr. Darren Higgins from Harvard University, and has been refined by Genocea scientists over the past decade.